nurbxfit/learn/assembly/README.md

     - the interupt handler for code `0x80` in linux OS is the Kernel itself.
     - we can see the program calling the syscall if we run it using strace.
     - `strace ./hello`

+## Conditional Statement in Assembly.
+- in high level programming, we usually change our flow of instruction using the `if statement`.
+- in assembly there are two ways to mimic `if` statement thru `conditional jump` and `unconditional jump` instructions.
+- conditional jump, change path based on the condition/result of previous operations such as comparison or calculation.
+- unconditional jump, simply jump to other path without influence by any condition, example of this is like `goto` in c++. we can go to specific label in code.

+### list of conditional statements:
+    - je    : jump if equal
+    - jg    : jump if greater
+    - jge   : jump if greater or equal
+    - jl    : jump if less
+    - jle   : jump if less or equal
+    - jmp   : jump directly (unconditional)

+## Looping in Assembly.
+- in assembly there's no `for`,`do while`,`while` or any other loop.
+- what we have is more like a recursion.
+- what we do is:
+    - we label part of code.
+    - we check for condition
+    - we jump to the label
+    - this steps repeat until the condition statisfy what we want to do.

+## Different Memory Types (like data types in C++)
+- `.byte` :
+    - allocate single byte of memory.
+    - can store numbers between 0 and 255
+- `.int`  :
+    - allocate 2 bytes of memory
+    - can store numbers between 0 and 65535
+- `.long` :
+    - allocate 4 bytes of memory.
+    - can store numbers between 0 to 4294967295
+- `.ascii`:
+    - converts a string into bytes and store each charecters into a single memory location.
+    - example `"Hello\n"` will allocate 6 bytes/rooms and store each character from `'H'` to `\n` in each rooms.

+- in the `findLargest` code example inside folder 'GNU assembly/conditional and loop'.
+- we declared a list of numbers using `.long`
+- what we did is that we allocate 4 bytes for each numbers in that list.
+- in our list `2,3,1,99,125,33,21,255,11,0` of 10 numbers, we allocate 10 x 4 bytes of memory space (equals: 40 bytes).